totekuh/shellcrafter/README.md

 Shellcrafter is a package containing scripts for developing and generating shellcode.

-It provides a collection of utilities for working with shellcode in various ways, such as generating shellcode from assembly instructions, computing hashes from function names, and converting ASCII text to hex stack push instructions.
+It provides a collection of utilities for working with shellcode in various ways, such as generating shellcode from assembly instructions, computing hashes from function names, converting ASCII text to hex stack push instructions, and finding ROP gadgets.

 ## Installation